sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 ![nmtui edit connection](netlab-nmtui-edit-connection-config.png)

-Go down to address line 1 and hit enter the address we grabbed from the `ip address` command earlier `10.0.2.15/24`
+Go down to address line 1 and hit enter to edit and input the address we grabbed from the `ip address` command earlier `10.0.2.15/24`

 ## 3. Set a second IP address `10.0.0.10/24`